 Historical References

 Tylissos was strategically located on the road connecting central-eastern Crete with the west.
 This road, after passing through Tylissos, traversed a gorge and reached Sklavokampos, Gonies, and then Axos.
-Due to Tylissos’ strategic position at the gorge’s exit, a battle took place on April 7, 1867, during the 1866 revolution.
-The aim was to prevent Resit Pasha from advancing into western Crete.
-Despite reinforcements, Resit failed to break through and retreated to the village of Moni.
-This battle became known as the Battle of Tylissos.
+Due to Tylissos’ strategic position at the gorge’s exit, a significant battle took place on April 7, 1867, during the Great Cretan Revolution (1866-1869).
+The aim of the Cretan revolutionaries was to prevent the Ottoman commander Resit Pasha from advancing into western Crete.
+Despite receiving reinforcements, Resit Pasha failed to break through the revolutionary lines and was forced to retreat to the nearby village of Moni (Μονή).
+This village’s name is a reminder of the historic Monastery of Sfaka (Μονή της Σφάκας), which was situated in the area and documented as early as 1356.
+This confrontation became famously known as the Battle of Tylissos.

 Location and Dimensions